 Why Are Online Businesses Who Sell Tobacco and Alcohol Considered High-Risk By Banks and Credit Card Processors?

 Selling tobacco and alcohol online combines the typical risks of selling tobacco and alcohol with the risks of selling online.
-With alcohol, tobacco, and online stores individually flagged as high risk profiles by themselves, it’s no surprise the combination makes some banks and credit card processors reconsider whether they want to get involved.
+With alcohol, tobacco, and online stores individually flagged as A merchant that is considered a high risk based upon the credit, product, method, ticket size or volume.
+Examples of high risk merchants are telemarketing, adult and travel related industries. profiles by themselves, it’s no surprise the combination makes some banks and credit card processors reconsider whether they want to get involved.

 Specific risks include: